olialb/openHABdbTools/README.md

 ```

 This example creates for every month CSV files like this: `/etc/openhab2/data/TimeSheet/2019/2019-12-AtWork.csv` for the switch item `OliverAtWork`
-The sheet containe a row for every day with a number of ON<->OFF events (here *events=2*) and a total time where the switch was in state ON.
+The sheet contains a row for every day with a number of ON<->OFF events (here *events=2*) and a total time where the switch was in state ON.
-With on=,off=,total= and date= the naming of the colums can be adapted.
+With on=,off=,total= and date= the naming of the columns can be adapted.
 This example configuration will look like this:

 | Date     | Enter | Leave | Enter | Leave | Working hours |
 |----------|:-------:|------:|------:|------:|------:|